 Welcome.
 I'm an epic poet, rhapsode, poet-critic, and the author or editor of several books.
 Thank you for visting.
 And I hope you enjoy getting to know me.

-Please let others know what you think.
-Even a sentence or two, a paragraph, on Amazon or wherever, would be appreciated.
+Please let me and others know what you think of my epic.
+Even a review of a sentence or two, a paragraph, on Amazon, Goodreads, wherever, would be appreciated.

 I am seeking invitations to read, by arrangement, from my epic poem, anywhere on Earth.
 LinkedIn